geoschem/integrated_methane_inversion/docs/source/index.rst

    <a href="https://imi.readthedocs.io/en/latest/"><img src="https://img.shields.io/readthedocs/imi?label=ReadTheDocs"></a>
    </p>

-.. important:: Contributions (e.g., suggestions, edits, revisions) would be greatly appreciated.
-See :ref:`editing this guide <editing_this_user_guide>` and our :doc:`contributing guidelines <reference/CONTRIBUTING>`.
-   If you find something hard to understand, let us know!

 The Integrated Methane Inversion (IMI) workflow is a cloud-computing tool for quantifying methane emissions by inversion of satellite observations from the TROPOspheric Monitoring Instrument (TROPOMI).
 It uses `GEOS-Chem <http://geos-chem.org>`_ as forward model for the inversion and infers methane emissions